|3,692 page views|

 Between Squiggles and Susie A, below some fractured rock with vertical blast-hole semi-tubes: Diagonal up right to a bent tree trunk, pass above or below that, diagonal up right some more to a ledge.
 Walk right on the ledge and step up onto obvious big rock.
 Turn into the face and climb up four to five feet onto another shelf, then scramble/walk straight a short ways to rejoin the other Uberfall route described above.

-Actually there's yet another "descent" route with moves yet more interesting (at similar difficulty with less "obvious" exposure) above the modern toilet, between BB route and Eyesore/Harvard.
+Actually there's yet another "descent" route with moves yet more interesting (at slightly greater techical difficulty, with less "obvious" exposure) above the modern toilet, between BB route and Eyesore/Harvard.
 Again, you'll need to first work out the route from the bottom, and learn what it looks like from the top, before you can use it as a descent route.